sp4rkie/ultra-remote-idf/README.md

 what is it
 ----------

-- a fast and small [ESP32](https://en.wikipedia.org/wiki/ESP32) WiFi remote control with buttons for a PC or smartphone
+- a fast and small [ESP32](https://en.wikipedia.org/wiki/ESP32) Wi-Fi remote control with buttons for a PC or smartphone
 - the [profile picture](https://avatars.githubusercontent.com/u/3232165?v=4) shows an engineering sample of the device (documentation will follow on [Hackaday.io](https://hackaday.io/))

 project main objective
 ----------------------

-- implement the fastest WiFi remote control around for your PC or smartphone
+- implement the fastest Wi-Fi remote control around for your PC or smartphone

 project status as of current git (see protocol output)
 ------------------------------------------------------